Chemistry with molecular modelling

 As a Senior Sophister (fourth-year) student you will undertake a computational project, typically from late September to mid-December.
-This may be done in Trinity College or in an academic or research laboratory abroad.
+This may be done in Trinity or in an academic or research laboratory abroad.

 You will be assessed by a combination of continuous assessment and end-of-year examinations.

 The School of Chemistry has exchange agreements with a large number of other universities where students may carry out their final-year research projects.
 Centres where students have completed their research projects in recent years include Vienna, Berlin, Madrid, Toulouse and Utrecht in Europe and McGill and Duke universities in North America.